Career HubResume

 Industry-specific terminology

-Use industry-specific terminology to showcase your knowledge and expertise in your field and that you have a good understanding of the work involved.
+Use industry-specific terminology to showcase your knowledge and expertise in your field and demonstrate that you have a good understanding of the work involved.
 For example, if you're in marketing, use terms like "brand awareness," "lead generation," and "SEO."

 Results-oriented language